ciatph/ph-municipalities/README.md

 <span id="using-a-custom-configuration-file"></span>
 ### Using a Custom Configuration File

 The **ph-municipalities** `ExcelFile` and `ExcelFactory` classes use a default configuration file to define their regions and provinces in the `/app/config/regions.json` file.
-The regions and provinces data in this file syncs with the PAGASA Seasonal and 10-Day Weather Forecast Excel files provinces and municipalities naming convention, encoded by hand as of August 24, 2024.
+The data in this file syncs with the PAGASA Seasonal and 10-Day Weather Forecast Excel files provinces and municipalities naming convention, encoded by hand as of August 24, 2024.

 Follow the codes to define a custom regions config file, following the format of the `/app/config/regions.json` file to customize region definitions.

 > _**Note:** The custom config file's province/municipality names should match those in the 10-day Excel file._

+#### Availability

+This method is available from ph-municipalities from v1.3.3 and higher.

 <details>
 <summary>